by Linda Barth

 “Brooke!
 She’s laughing!”

 “Sshhh, Samantha!
-You’ll wake up Lena, and Mary told us to let her sleep if she want to.”
+You’ll wake up Lena, and Mary told us to let her sleep if she wants to.”

 Samantha’s voice drops a decibel or two.
 “But it’s so exciting!
 The baby never laughed before!”